GEHC-HDS/docker-labs/02-containers/container-2.md

 <link rel='stylesheet' href='../assets/css/main.css'/>

-# Lab 2.2 Container Deletion
+# Lab : Container 2

 We are going to see how we can manipulate our containers.